Grant Kemp, PhD

 • other international NSE opportunities (e.g. NSF, US DoD)

 I grew up in Edmonton and completed both my BSc (2007) and PhD (2013) in Biochemistry at the UofA.
 I moved to Stockholm Sweden where I worked as a postdoc and then Staff Scientist at Stockholm University covering nearly 10 years.
 In the summer of 2023 I returned to Edmonton and the UofA to work as a Research Partner.
-At all stages of my scientific career I have volunteered to help students, postdocs, and other researchers navigate academic, and administrative challenges through Student Associations, and Early Career Researcher (ECR) organizations eventually being elected the Chair of the National Junior Faculty of Sweden where I represented ECRs in Sweden at the university, national, and European levels.
+At all stages of my scientific career I have volunteered to help students, postdocs, and other researchers navigate academic, and administrative challenges through Student Associations and Early Career Researcher (ECR) organizations eventually being elected the Chair of the National Junior Faculty of Sweden where I represented ECRs in Sweden at the university, national, and European levels.
 In my work, I have always been most satisfied in working to improve the performance of the whole team, especially in mentoring students and postdocs academically as well as providing technical feedback on their experiments.
+As a Research Partner, I love hearing about all of the cool ideas that researchers have and helping them put together the best grant applications that can make these ideas shine and exceed the sponsor's expectations.

 Research